0xm00n/nixos/README.md

 ## other stuff
 - virt-manager + qemu for windows 10 vm (ameliorated + ReviOS playbook, only for microsoft word lol cuz libreoffice sucks)
 - distrobox (docker) ubuntu for ML python dev
-- some random python libs like jupyterlab
-- i will get to making an organized dev environment with nix shell + flakes one day!